-We’ll be celebrating Easter, Eid, Diwali, Hanukkah and Chinese New Year with a new range of badges launching through 2020.
+We’ll be celebrating Easter, Eid, Diwali, Hanukkah and Chinese New Year with these great badges

 These bright and sparkly badges represent significant celebrations from different traditions and religions.
 They’re a great way to mark the occasion and talk to girls about these holidays.